About Handmade Cities

 Abner is the founder of Handmade Cities and sole organizer for our conferences.

 His professional story began when he left Puerto Rico for a yearlong internship at NASA.
-Abner was mentored on how they make software and after receiving Kennedy Intern of the Year, published an essay on NASA’s coding philosophy (featured in the news.)
+Abner was mentored on how they make software and after winning NASA’s Intern of the Year, he published an essay on their programming philosophy (featured in the news.)

-He started the Handmade Network, a large community learning to build quality software.
-He then went on to work for Jonathan Blow for several years and later Cyan Worlds to help ship the Myst remake.
+Abner started the Handmade Network, an online community learning to make quality software.
+He went on to work for Jonathan Blow multiple years and then Cyan Worlds to help ship the Myst remake.

-Abner’s growing concern of declining standards—both ethical and technical—pushed him to run tech events full-time, with ironclad conviction that tech needs independent organizing more than ever.
+His concern of declining standards—both ethical and technical—pushed Abner to run tech conferences full-time, with ironclad conviction that we need independent organizers more than ever.

 Technical Producer